devcode1981/File-Provider-Storage/doc/howto/saml.md

 # SAML

-You can run a test SAMl identity provider using the [kristophjunge/test-saml-idp](https://hub.docker.com/r/kristophjunge/test-saml-idp/) docker image, both to test instance wide SAML and the multi-tenant Group SAML used on GitLab.com
+You can run a test SAML identity provider using the [kristophjunge/test-saml-idp](https://hub.docker.com/r/kristophjunge/test-saml-idp/) docker image, both to test instance-wide SAML and the multi-tenant Group SAML used on GitLab.com

 ## Group SAML